 I do understand why people believe in these myths and stereotypes, but the truth is, bodybuilding is the healthiest lifestyle in the world, if you do it the natural way.
 By natural, I mean drug-free, steroid-free, and hormone-free.
 And I mean sensibly, without extremes or the “win at all costs” attitude.

 I think it’s also important to point out that many people define body building far too narrowly.
 Bodybuilding is far more than a competition.
 Contest-level bodybuilding is pursued by such a small fraction of the fitness universe that it’s almost a moot point to even bring that up.
-More relevant to the average guy and girl is body building as a healthy discipline and a lifestyle.
+More relevant to the average man and woman is body building as a healthy discipline and a lifestyle.

 Bodybuilding is a lifestyle where you combine good nutrition with training for muscle and strength.
 That’s it!
 I always believed that anyone who is eating nutritious food, and who is in the gym or at home doing resistance training, could call themselves a bodybuilder.